import time

 tstart = time.time()

-'Proximal operator (g): %s\n'
+"Proximal operator (g): %s\n"

-'Linear operator (A): %s\n'
+"Linear operator (A): %s\n"

-'alpha = %10e\tbeta = %10e\tniter = %d\n' % (type(proxg),
+"alpha = %10e\tbeta = %10e\tniter = %d\n"

-head = ' Itn x[0] f g J = f + g'
+head = " Itn x[0] f g J = f + g"

 print(head)